WolfCop

-WolfCop is a 2014 Canadian comedy horror film written and directed by Lowell Dean, and starring Jesse Moss, Amy Matysio, Jonathan Cherry, Sarah Lind, Aidan Devine, Corrine Conley and Leo Fafard.
+WolfCop is a 2014 Canadian superhero film written and directed by Lowell Dean, and starring Jesse Moss, Amy Matysio, Jonathan Cherry, Sarah Lind, Aidan Devine, Corrine Conley and Leo Fafard.
+Produced by Hugh Patterson.
 The film's plot concerns an alcoholic small town cop who transforms into a werewolf after being cursed; he still possesses his human intelligence in wolf form and continues his work as a police officer even in wolf form.

 WolfCop was released to Cineplex Odeon theatres in Canada on 6 June 2014, and was released on DVD and Blu-ray in the United Kingdom on 13 October 2014.
 It was followed by a sequel, Another WolfCop, in 2017.

 Plot

 Lou Garou, an alcoholic cop in the small community of Woodhaven, spends most of his day either asleep at work or at Jessica's bar.
 When his friend Willie Higgins phones in a complaint of occult activity in the area of his gun store, the police chief sends Garou to investigate.
 After meeting with Higgins, Garou dismisses his concerns as the actions of heavy metal fans.
 Higgins again reports a disturbance, and the chief forces Garou to investigate.
 When he arrives at the scene, Garou finds occultists in the middle of a ceremony to sacrifice an upstart politician who was running on a platform of reform and anti-corruption.
 Garou is knocked out and wakes up the next morning in his bed, not remembering how he got there, though he has a pentagram carved into his stomach.

 Garou's senses become extremely sharp, and his wounds heal near-instantly.
 As he investigates the case, he surprises Jessica and his coworkers, all of whom had written him off as lazy and incompetent.
 As he goes over his notes at Jessica's bar, she encourages him to drink more and invites him to join her privately.
-Before he can, two criminals part of a local gang sneak into the bar and attack him in the bathroom.
+Before he can, two criminals who are part of a local gang sneak into the bar and attack him in the bathroom.
 Garou, who is in the middle of a transformation into a werewolf, easily kills one and drives off the other.
 Angry that they did not kidnap Garou, the gang leader stabs out the eye of the escaped gangster when he claims to have seen Garou transform into a monster.
 Meanwhile, Garou ends up in Higgins' house, handcuffed to the bed.
 Higgins explains that he captured Garou and restrained him for his own safety.
 Higgins later researches his condition, and they learn that occult ceremonies in which a werewolf is sacrificed can strengthen the magic of reptilian shapeshifters.